aitana91/Aitana_Portfolio/Airbnb/README.md

 7) [Negative reviews visualization](https://github.com/aitana91/Aitana_Portfolio/blob/master/Airbnb/neg_reviews_plotly): two different visualizations are performed in Plotly:
     - the negative reviews are grouped based on the issue and are visualize in a [heat map](https://github.com/aitana91/Aitana_Portfolio/blob/master/Airbnb/images/neg-topics.png).
 That way we can see if there are conflictive areas inside Madrid for each issue.
     - the location of the negative reviews are plotted by [neighbourhood](https://github.com/aitana91/Aitana_Portfolio/blob/master/Airbnb/images/neg-neig.png).
 That way we can see if there are conflictive areas inside each neighbourhood.
+8) [Public transport and points of interest]: scraping and visualization of public transport options and points of interest in Madrid close to the apartment booked.